[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 A company is very invested in AWS, using a bunch of AWS services and requiring the most up-to-date integrations and features.

-While, for this scenario, both Terraform and CloudFormation can be used, CloudFormation will have the upper hand as most features are included as soon as they are live into Cloudformation.
+Although both Terraform and CloudFormation can be used here, CloudFormation has the upper hand, because most features are available in CloudFormation as soon as they go live.

 A company needs to build hundreds of environments that have a similar template (just some variables change).